Predicting fixed-sample test decisions enables anytime-valid inference: Further tests

-{\sl Bernoulli}.
-We start this subsection by looking at Bernoulli outcomes.
-To be observed are $X_{1:N}$ and $Y_{1:N}$ which are Bernoulli random variables and the null hypothesis is that the mean is common to both groups.
+For this test, to be observed are $X_{1:N}$ and $Y_{1:N}$ which are Bernoulli random variables and the null hypothesis is that the mean is common to both groups.
 The $N$ sample test is based on the statistic

 where $P_N$ is the common estimator; i.e. $\widehat{p}_N=(S_{NX}+S_{NY})/(2N)$ and $S_{NX}=\sum_{1=1:N}X_i$ and $S_{NY}=\sum_{i=1:N}Y_i$.
 The null hypothesis is rejected if $T_N>c$ which will be chosen to ensure a suitable Type I error, e.g. $\alpha=0.05$